tonethar/IGME-330-Master/notes/HW-cage-clicker-2.md

 ![code listing](./_images/HW-cage-12.jpg)

-- to get thse sprites perioidcally changing direction (and making them harder to click), add this line of code to the sprite loop:
+- to get these sprites periodically changing direction (and making them harder to click), add this line of code to the sprite loop:

 ```js
 if (Math.random() < vectorChangeProb)	s.fwd = getRandomUnitVector();